LibrariesHacked/schema-librarydata/docs/libraries.md

     <figcaption>Population within 5 minute walking intervals around Plymouth Central Library.</figcaption>
 </figure>

-The application also uses opening hours to show libraries open at the current time, and event data to search for libraries that host certain types of events.
+The application also uses opening hours to show libraries open at the current time, and event data to search for libraries hosting certain types of events.

 It was built using library listings from Plymouth, event listings, and open map data from open street map.
 To try it out see the [Plymouth Library Finder](https://plymouth.librarydata.uk).

+#### Nationally

+Nationally, combined with the mobile library stops dataset, we can use this data to identify particular areas that are without libraries, and that would be in particular need of a library service.

+This can be harder to assess with only local data, as many libraries and mobile library stops serve people between authority boundaries.

 ### Future enhancements